-Reporting Mitigatio n Timi ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
-In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of new ground-disturbing of construction activities.
+Reporting Mitigatio on Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
+In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of new ground-disturbing construction activities.
 Surveys for the 2020 breeding season will commenced in March 2020.
 On March 24, 2020, two burrowing owls were observed adjacent to the Caltrain ROW, near MP 44.6.
 The owls were located approximately 150 feet away from the Caltrain ROW.
-A 200-meter no-disturbance buffer continued to be implemented during the reporting period, and protocol surveys during this reporting period occurred on June 3, 2020, and June 25, 2020.
-An owl was observed at the northern most potential BUOW burrow location during both survey visits.
-As of the end of this reporting period, no construction activities are scheduled to occur within the 200-meter no disturbance buffer during the 2020 breeding season.
-However, Balfour is hoping to be allowed to drive vehicles and equipment through the buffer, in order to access foundation installation locations to the North and South of the BUOW locations in July 2020.
-Consultation with the JPB and the CDFW in regard to this request is ongoing, and the status will be updated during the next reporting period.
-In addition, any other work scheduled to occur within the 200-meter buffer will be coordinated with the Qualified
+A 200-meter no-disturbance buffer continued to be implemented during the reporting period.
+During this reporting period, Balfour was granted approval by the CDFW to drive vehicles and equipment through the buffer in order to access foundation installation locations to the North and South of the BUOW.
+During the first week of mobilization through the buffer, a Qualified Biological Monitor provided full-time biological monitoring to determine if the presence of vehicle travel had any impact on the BUOW.
+No impacts to the BUOW were observed, and the BUOW was consistently observed at the northern most potential BUOW burrow location during the monitoring effort.
+Due to the lack of observed impacts to the BUOW during the monitoring effort, the CDFW subsequently approved weekly spot- checks through the end of the breeding season, which are currently ongoing, and will continue through August 31, 2020.
+Any other work